Arts & Science Scholarships

 Andrew Tsang Memorial Scholarship in Sino-Canadian Studies

 Additional information on scholarships is available on the Faculty of Arts & Science website at: http://www.artsci.utoronto.ca/current/scholarships/scholarships-by-department/undergraduate-scholarships-east-asian-studies/

 Deadline of Arts & Science scholarships: April 1 of each year.
-Applicants must submit an envelope, labelled with your name and the name of the scholarship to which you are applying, containing all of the components of the applications to the Department.
 See the above links for details for each scholarship.

 The Association of Asian Studies (AAS) – The Association of Asian Studies is a non-profit professional association that aims to provide support to all individuals who pursue a study in Asian-related fields.
 There are a variety of grants and prizes provided through the association.
 Students who are interested in becoming one of the members of AAS can check out their page at https://www.asian-studies.org/Grants-and-Awards/AAS-Grant-Programs

 International Cultural Exchange Program of the Japan Foundation – Individuals or organizations that are involved in an international exchange under one of the programs of the Japan Foundation may be eligible for grant or scholarship in support of their research and study.
 The five programs are outlined below:

 - Art and Cultural Exchange